DEADLINE: MARCH 15, 2023 at 11:59 PM PST

 We will be keeping the Grand Prize award, and one Best in Class winner will be selected to win this year’s Grand Prize and a $1,000 award.
 Honorable Mention winners will also be selected.
 All winners will have their entries showcased on the AACI website and have a chance to be featured on NBC Bay Area.

-Students of all backgrounds (including Chinese, Filipino, Indian, Japanese, Korean, Vietnamese, and other Asian, Pacific Islander and multiracial ethnicities) are invited to submit entries.
+- Students of all ethnic backgrounds are invited to submit entries.

 All entries will be submitted online this year!
-Submission forms will open on March 1, 2022, at 8 AM.
-When submitting, please do not include any identifying information at the front of your artwork or essay, as judging requires all submissions to be anonymous
+Submission forms will open on March 1, 2023, at 8 AM.
+When submitting, please do not include any identifying information such as your name in your artwork, essay or video, as judging requires all submissions to be anonymous

 Materials and Media: Anything two-dimensional.
 All paints, crayons, colored pencils, markers, photographs, computer generated graphics etc. are accepted.
 No sculptures, pop-ups, or framed canvases please.
 Please do not include writing on your art.